Behind the Brush: Creating a Watercolor Pet Portrait

 pet portrait

-Step 3: Start on the Head
+Step 3: Starting the Head

 pet portrait

-Step 4: Finish the Head
+Step 4: Perfecting the Head

 pet portrait

-Step 5: The Eyes
+Step 5: Capturing the Eyes